Alexa Bliss: Raw Women's Champion (2017–2018)

-On April 10, 2017, episode of Raw, Bliss was drafted to the Raw brand as part of the Superstar Shake-up, confronting Raw Women's Champion Bayley.
+On the April 10, 2017, episode of Raw, Bliss was drafted to the Raw brand as part of the Superstar Shake-up, confronting Raw Women's Champion Bayley.
 A week later, Bliss won a fatal four-way match to become the number one contender for the title.
 At Payback, on April 30, Bliss defeated Bayley to become the new Raw Women's Champion, becoming the first woman to win the Raw and SmackDown Women's Championships in the process.
 In a rematch between the two, which took place on June 4 at Extreme Rules, Bliss retained her title over Bayley in a kendo stick-on-a-pole match.
-Bliss then started a feud with Sasha Banks, whom she defeated on July 9 at Great Balls of Fire via count-out before losing the title to Banks on August 20 at SummerSlam, ending her reign at 112 days.
+Bliss then started a feud with Sasha Banks, whom defeated her on July 9 at Great Balls of Fire via count-out before losing the title to Banks on August 20 at SummerSlam, ending her reign at 112 days.
 She regained the title eight days later on Raw.

 Bliss went on to defend her title on September 24 at No Mercy in a fatal five-way match against Bayley, Nia Jax, Emma, and Sasha Banks.
 Bliss was then confronted the following night on Raw by Mickie James due to remarks Bliss made about her.
-At TLC: Tables, Ladders & Chairs, Bliss defeated James to retain the title, and did so again on October 30 episode of Raw.
+At TLC: Tables, Ladders & Chairs, Bliss defeated James to retain the title, and did so again on the October 30 episode of Raw.